shrestha-bikash/SRT-Simulator/README.md

 # SRT-Simulator
-A simple SRT simulator for simulation binary floating point division made using python
+A simple SRT simulator for simulation of binary floating point division made using python